03 Aug When To Incorporate

 Accounting costs are usually slightly higher when limited but given the tax benefits this is usually inconsequential.
-If you are earning more than £20,000 profit, then it’s usually a good time to start thinking about becoming limited.
+If you are earning more than £20,000 profit, then it’s usually a good time to start thinking about when to incorporate.

 It’s now really easy to set up a limited company, and it can be done within a matter of hours online.
 This means there is no more waiting for paperwork to be processed, so if you are worried about a dreaded wait from Companies House, you need worry no more!